DA Global AAPI Caucus Leadership:

 As described on the official website: Asian Americans is a five-hour film series that delivers a bold, fresh perspective on a history that matters today, more than ever.
 As America becomes more diverse, and more divided, while facing unimaginable challenges, how do we move forward together?
 Told through intimate and personal lives, the series will cast a new lens on U.S. history and the ongoing role that Asian Americans have played in shaping the nation’s story.

 We hope you will be able to join us for this discussion - all are welcome.
-This is the first of a series of events, so check back for future dates when we discuss the other episodes.
+This is the third of a series of events, so check back for future dates when we discuss the other episodes.